Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 If you are interested in how many characters in your input text or number of operation transactions been going through, simply call `getStatistics()` to get the `TextDocumentStatistics` which contains both information.

-### Operation Result Collection
+### Return value collection
 An operation result collection, such as `DocumentResultCollection<AnalyzeSentimentResult>`, which is the collection of the result of a Text Analytics analyzing sentiment operation. `DocumentResultCollection` includes the model version of the operation and statistics of the batch documents.
 Since `DocumentResultCollection<T>` extends `IterableStream<T>`, the list of item can be retrieved by streaming or iterating the list.

-### Operation Overloads
+### Operation on multiple text inputs
 For each supported operation, the Text Analytics client provides method overloads to take a single text input, a batch of text inputs as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
-The overload taking the `TextDocumentInput` or `DetectLanguageInput` batch allows callers to give each document a unique ID, or indicate that the documents in the batch are written in different languages.
+The overload taking the `TextDocumentInput` or `DetectLanguageInput` batch allows callers to give each document a unique ID, indicate that the documents in the batch are written in different languages, or provide a country hint about the language of the document.

+**Note**: It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple text inputs.
+This is more performant than sending a request per each text input.

 The following are types of text analysis that the service offers: